jverzani/SymPyCore.jl/docs/src/introduction.md

 simplify(p)
 ```

-While often forgotten,  the `trigsimp` function is, of course,  aware of the double angle formulas:
+The `trigsimp` function is, of course,  aware of the double angle formulas:

 ```@repl introduction
 simplify(sin(2theta) - 2sin(theta)*cos(theta))